 Lefty-hitting first baseman Jack Fournier (1973), who played 27 games with the 1918 team in the middle of a 1912-1927 career, is the only Yankee player to have died on September 5.
 A 12-rbi man on 35-for-100 hitting in New York, most of Fournier’s impressive career numbers of 136 home runs with 859 runs driven in came in a stop with the White Sox before his Yankee year, and with the Cardinals and Dodgers afterward.

-Of the three noteworthy nonYankee players to have died this day, one pitched and two played the field, but one recent addition has played a huge part in Yankee history.
+Of the four noteworthy nonYankee players to have died this day, one pitched and three played the field, but one recent addition has played a huge part in Yankee history.
 Righty-hitting, lefty-throwing Hank Aguirre (1994) posted a 75-72 record with 33 saves from 1955-1970 with the Indians, the Tigers, the Dodgers, and the Cubs; first baseman/second baseman Dots Miller (1923) hit 32 home runs with 715 rbi’s with the Pirates, the Cardinals, and the Phillies from 1909-1921; and second baseman Billy Herman (1992) cleared 47 fences good for 839 runs driven in from 1931-1947 mostly with the Cubs and the Dodgers.
 Lefty hitting, righty throwing often bench player and outfielder Tom Wright (2017) makes the list mostly because he managed to play nine years in the bigs, from 1948 through 1956, mostly with the Red Sox, Senators, and White Sox.
 He hit six home runs and drove in 99 in 341 games.
 Most famous for his years in the Baltimore rotation, righthander Tom Phoebus (2019) started 132 of 134 games with the Orioles from 1966 through 1970, though he had 50 relief appearances afterward with the Padres in 1971-1972, and the Cubs in ’72.
 Tom posted an overall record of 56-52 with six saves.
 Lefty-hitting, righty-throwing Mark Littell (2022) earned his place in Yankee lore with a pitch that Chris Chambliss homered on to send the Yankees to the 1976 World Series.
 Mark pitched for the 1973-1977 Royals, and the 1978-1982 Cardinals, to a 32-31 record with 56 saves.
 He posted that in 316 games, 19 of them starts.